Nilead/embed-tools/README.md

 # Embed Tools - Monorepo for Embeddable Web Applications

-A monorepo containing embeddable web applications built with React, Vite, TypeScript, and Tailwind CSS v4.0.0, designed for deployment on GitHub Pages.
+A monorepo containing embeddable web applications built with React 19, Vite, TypeScript, and Tailwind CSS v4.0.0, designed for deployment on GitHub Pages.
 This project uses pnpm workspaces to manage multiple apps with shared UI components and configurations.

 ## 🚀 Quick Start